nhoening/StoSim/doc/tut/basic.rst

 """"""""""""""""""""""""

-In addition to that, there are nicessa-specific settings per plot (to set them apart from variables, they all start with an underscore).
+In addition to that, there are nicessa-specific settings per plot (to set them apart from parameters, they all start with an underscore).

   * ``_name`` (Required) Each plot needs a name to identify it on the figure.
   * ``_type`` (Required) Nicessa currently supports two plot types - line and scatter.
 We'll